 In this guide, I’ll show you how to remove paint from the metal door – paint that maybe landed there on purpose or from errant paint drips and splatters.

-Definitely, water and soap won’t scrape off stubborn paint from the metal doors, doorknobs, hinges, and radiators.
-First, I would recommend using paint stripper for metal that’ll remove the paint leave the metal bare.
+Water and soap definitely won’t scrape off stubborn paint from the metal doors, doorknobs, hinges, and radiators.
+First, I would recommend using a paint stripper for metal to remove the paint leave the metal bare.

-How to Remove Paint from Metal Door (7 Steps)
+Details: How to Remove Paint from Metal Door

 Step 1: Gather the Requirements

 The paint removal process won’t require many supplies.
-However, to avoid lead poisoning on your kitchen or cookware – you may opt to put the liquid supplies on some aluminum tin that’s disposable.
+However, to avoid lead poisoning on your kitchen or cookware – you may opt to put the liquid supplies on some disposable aluminum tin.

 Step 2: Prepare the Work Area

-As noted above, the paint on the door could have lead and hence it’s critical to protect yourself, family members, and your pets.
-So, prepare the work area such that you won’t breathe any flecks of the paint and avoid it getting into the eyes.
+As noted above, the paint on the door could have lead, and hence it’s critical to protect yourself, family members, and your pets.
+So, prepare the work area such that you won’t breathe any paint flecks and avoid it getting into the eyes.